alistairjohnstone/alistairjohnstone.github.io/_posts/2018-09-21-tips-for-using-javascript-in-gtm.md

 ![]({{site.baseurl}}/assets/images/querySelector.png)

 In my opinion, this combination is one of the greatest ways to leverage GTM because they just make everything easier.
-For triggers alone CSS selectors are life-savers because you can use the click element to target pretty much any element on the page, regardless of if they have ID or class attributes.
+For triggers alone, CSS selectors are life-savers because you can use the click element to target pretty much any element on the page, regardless of if they have ID or class attributes.

 ![]({{site.baseurl}}/assets/images/cssselectors.png)